pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

     payment_processor = ChargeIt(options, shopping_cart, order)
     checkout_view = payment_processor.checkout_button

-The three arguments used to instantiate your class are simply stored in attributes of the same name by the initialize method that you inherit from ``OffSitePaymentProcessor``, so you can access them easily.
+The three arguments used to instantiate your class are each simply stored in an attribute of the same name by the ``__init__()`` method that you inherit from ``OffSitePaymentProcessor``, so you can access them easily.
 The three values are:

 ``options``
   An object that implements the ``options_schema`` that your class